jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-*»Is…«* -questions will be answered with »yes« or »no« – but we don't get to know why the participant to agrees or disagrees with our assumption.
+*»Is…«* -questions will be answered with »yes« or »no« – but we don't get to know *why* the participant to agrees or disagrees with our assumption.

-Sometimes,  »Is«-Questions will  come in a disguised form – as an addition made to an open question:
+Sometimes,  »Is«-Questions will  come in a disguised form – as an addition which is made to an open question:

 <div class="example">

 You: »Can you tell me how you solve this problem? …Do you do it by just calling the client and resolving the issue?«

- Participant: »Yes«
+ Participant: »Yes, I do«

- note, that the question did not contain the word »is«, but follows the same pattern of asking for a binary »yes« or »no« response.
+ Please note that the question did not contain the word »is«, but follows the same pattern of asking for a binary »yes« or »no« response.

 </div>

-Avoiding closed questions is actually harder than one thinks, as intuitively we try to make answering easier with such additions.
+Avoiding closed questions is actually harder than one thinks.
+We intuitively try to make answering easier with such additions like »Do you […]«.

-When you create your questions, check if they demand some predetermined outcomes – if the do, they are closed questions.
+When you create your questions check if they demand some predetermined outcomes – if the do, they are closed questions.
 In this case reformulate the questions in a way that allows non-restricted, story-like answers.